pangolinjs/core/README.md

 For a complete documentation jump to the [Sass Basics](http://sass-lang.com/guide).

 This styleguide splits the CSS into small parts.
 This ensures a far better organization of style declarations.
 Each component sits in it's own file and is re-usable across the project.
 See [Nunjucks-Section](#nunjucks) for detailed information about componentization.

-All Sass files are linted on compilation.
-Change the linting options to your preferences in the `.sass-lint.yml` file according to the [documentation](https://github.com/sasstools/sass-lint/tree/develop/docs/rules).

 The function `@import` concatenates all Sass files into one large stylesheet.
 See `src/css/main.scss` for more information.